Stono/ci-in-a-box/README.md

  + Setup Complete!

-Welcome to the all in one GCP EU Kubernetes deployment script.
+Welcome to the all in one GCP Kubernetes deployment script.

 Terraform commands:
  - plan            [module]                        Perform a terraform plan